MemSkill: Learning and Evolving Memory Skills for Self-Evolving Agents: Experiments

-To make MemSkill more interpretable, we inspect the final evolved skill bank and report representative skills learned from LoCoMo and ALFWorld.
-As shown in Figure~\ref{fig:case_study}, the learned skills exhibit clear domain specialization across LoCoMo and ALFWorld.
-For LoCoMo, the skills in Figure~\ref{fig:case_study} emphasize temporal context and activity details, suggesting that effective dialogue memory often benefits from organizing events with lightweight structure, such as who did what, where, and when, across long interactions.
-More broadly, the evolved skill bank reflects recurring information needs surfaced by the data, rather than a single fixed notion of what should be remembered.
-In contrast, the ALFWorld skills focus on action constraints and object locations, highlighting that embodied success depends on maintaining an actionable world state summary, including task-relevant preconditions rather than broad narrative summaries, to support multi-step execution.
+\textbf{Case study.} To make MemSkill more interpretable, we inspect the final evolved skill bank and report representative skills from LoCoMo and ALFWorld.
+As shown in Figure~\ref{fig:case_study}, the learned skills show clear domain specialization.
+LoCoMo skills emphasize temporal context and activity details, suggesting that dialogue memory benefits from lightweight event structure.
+In contrast, ALFWorld skills focus on action constraints and object locations, showing that embodied tasks require actionable world-state memories for multi-step execution.
+Overall, the evolved skill bank reflects recurring information needs from the data, rather than a fixed notion of what to remember.

-Taken together, these skills illustrate how MemSkill can automatically distill reusable memory behaviors from interaction data and continually refine them through training, moving toward a more adaptive memory system with reduced reliance on hand-crafted memory designs.
-Additional evolved skills are provided in Appendix~\ref{appendix:case_study}.
+Together, these skills show that MemSkill distills and refines reusable memory behaviors from interaction data, reducing reliance on hand-crafted memory designs.
+Appendix~\ref{appendix:case_study} gives more examples.

+\textbf{Cost analysis.} We conduct a runtime cost analysis on LoCoMo using LLaMA, additionally including \textbf{LightMem}~\citep{fang2025lightmem} as a baseline.
+We report L-J, input/output tokens, and LLM calls, accounting for all inference-time LLM calls from memory extraction and query answering, excluding LLM-judge calls used only for evaluation.
+Since MemSkill learns and evolves the skill bank before deployment, this preparation cost is amortized over repeated use, with further evolution triggered only occasionally.
+We therefore focus on runtime cost as the practical efficiency measure.
+At inference time, MemSkill constructs memory at the span level rather than turn by turn, substantially reducing LLM calls.
+To show this trade-off, we vary the span size (SS) and report the quality-cost frontier in Table~\ref{tab:cost_analysis_chunk}.